NFOK17001U Food Processing

 Describe the principles of unit operations commonly used in the food

-Identify how to improve sustainability in food processing
+Identify how to improve product properties and sustainability in food processing

 Identify process steps suitable for process analysis and control